 347 Pine Ave.
 Long Beach, CA 90802 | map |

-Opened: November 8, 1915 for operator Homer Laughlin, Jr. (1876 -1932).
+Opened: November 8, 1915 by operator Homer Laughlin, Jr. (1876 -1932).
 It's in the 1917-18 through 1926 city directories as the Laughlin Theatre.
 The site was the southwest corner of Pine and 4th.
 In this Winstead photo from the Los Angeles Public Library collection they were running "The Dangerous Moment," an April 1921 release with Carmel Myers.

 Architect: It was designed by the noted modernist architect Irving Gill.
 Murals in the theatre were by Hanson